jspreadsheet/ce/README.md

 - Image upload.
 - Native color picker.
 - Better mobile compatibility.
-- Better nested headers compatibily.
+- Better nested headers compatibility.
-- Amazing keyboard navegation support.
+- Amazing keyboard navigation support.
 - Better hidden column management.
 - Great data picker: dropdown, autocomplete, multiple, group options and icons.
 - Importing from XSLX (experimental).

-Big improviments are included, such as:
+Big improvements are included, such as:

-- Complete new formula engine with no external depencies with much faster results.
+- Complete new formula engine with no external dependencies with much faster results.
 - Absolutely no selectors, means a much faster application.
 - New native columns.
 - jQuery is not required anymore.